Matt Proudfoot: Coaching career

-Proudfoot coached the forwards at Western Province, Stormers and North-West University and Kobelco Steelers in Japan.
+Proudfoot coached the forwards at Western Province, Stormers, North-West University and Kobelco Steelers in Japan.

-On 17 May 2016 it was announced that Proudfoot would be leaving Kobelco Steelers to become an assistant coach with the South Africa national rugby union team where he contributed to the Springboks winning the 2019 Rugby World Cup.
+In May 2016 Proudfoot became an assistant coach with South Africa where he contributed to the Springboks winning the 2019 Rugby World Cup.

-On 13 January 2020 it was announced that Proudfoot had joined the England Men's Rugby Team as forwards coach ahead of the 2020 Six Nations.
+In January 2020 Proudfoot joined England as forwards coach ahead of the 2020 Six Nations.

+He was appointed head coach of the Leopards in February 2024, until his replacement in May 2025.